PaymentFusion/paymentfusion.github.io/_posts/2020-09-04-Payment_Fusion_Gateway_v1.0.7.md

 * Settlement reports now show Auth → Capture transactions.
 * Fixes an issue that displayed an incorrect amount for a partial authorization on an Auth-Only transaction.
 * Adds Loopback properties that were missing in Loopback (Approve All).
 * Removes trailing zeros from EMV data in the response queue.
+* Fixes an issue where the partial auth setting for Healthcare, MOTO Healthcare, and MOTO is not honored.

 &nbsp;
 ###### Deployment schedule